Is Quinoa Keto Friendly? What are the Alternatives?

 Various foods typically used as substitutes for quinoa, such as legumes, oats, and starchy vegetables, aren’t ideal for a ketogenic diet.

-Although they’re gluten-free, they have a very high GI index, so they can’t be added to a keto diet.
+Although gluten-free, they have a very high GI index, so they can’t be added to a keto diet.

 Shirataki Rice